 I know it doesn’t get you a job.
 But it’s something.
 In a way, it’s kind of everything—and this is why:

-Glennon Melton said in a recent conversation with us, “All problems are identity problems.”
+Glennon Doyle said in a recent conversation with us, “All problems are identity problems,” and I believe that's basically true.
 What she meant by this is all our problems stem from forgetting who we are.
 You think you are a Husband, a Father, a Director of Operations, a Friend, a Brother, a Stay At Home Dad Who Lost His Job.
 We believe we are who the world tells us we are, and in the process of living life here, we forget.
-We forget we are created in the image of the divine (use the Universe here, or spirit, or God, or Higher Power, or if none of those work for you—use what it is you feel when you look at your kids sleeping) and that we are already, perfectly whole.
+We forget we are created in the image of the divine (use the Universe here, or spirit, or God, or Higher Power, or if none of those work for you—use what it is you feel when you look at your kids sleeping) and that we are already perfectly whole even as we're broken.
 We forget we are connected to something bigger, and to each other.

 It is a painful but intelligent design: in order to return home, we must first get lost.